xericho/dotfiles/README.md

-# Install dotfiles
+# Install / Update dotfiles
 Clone this repo and run the following:
 ```
 cd dotfiles
 make install
 ```

-# Update dotfiles
+# Fetch dotfiles
-If you want to fetch your dotfile changes, run
+If you want to pull in your local dotfiles, run
 ```
 make fetch
 ```